Depiction of Italian immigrants in the media during Prohibition: Print Media

 Print media was an important proving ground with regard to the question of Italian American identity.
 Newspapers publicized and sensationalized stories of crimes committed by Italian Americans causing issues of crime and race to be confused in public opinion.
 This confusion was fueled by strong xenophobic sentiments, sensationalized by publications like William Randolph Hearst’s New York Journal and magazines such as Puck.
 These publications also featured illustrations depicting the wave of immigration as the arrival of refuse and undesirables from other counties.
 These illustrations fueled anti-Italian sentiment among the American public.

 Early anti-Italian publications insisted that Italian immigrants were incapable of being integrated to American culture or adopting American values.
 This wholesale rejection of Italian immigrants would cement the formation of stereotypes associating Italian immigrants with the criminal activities perpetrated by a minority segment of the population.

-While popular print media would depict Italian Americans as inseparably connected to crime, socialist, and anarchy, the Italian American press worked to change the narrative.
-Italian language print media celebrated the work of Giussepe Petrosino, who was the only Italian American detective with the NYPD, and popularized the archetype of the Italian detective.
+While popular print media would depict Italian Americans as inseparably connected to crime, socialism, and anarchy, the Italian American press worked to change the narrative.
+Italian language print media celebrated the work of Giuseppe Petrosino, who was the only Italian American detective with the NYPD, and popularized the archetype of the Italian detective.
 These stories were published by Italian American writers to push back against the stereotypes that tied them with the criminal minority and emphasize their ability to adopt the values of their new home.